aws-samples/aws-batch-with-ffmpeg/README.md

 ## Performance and quality metrics

 AWS Customers also wants to use this solution to benchmark the video encoding performance and quality of Amazon EC2 instance families.
-I analyze performance and video quality metrics thanks to AWS X-Ray service. i define 3 segments : Amazon S3 download, FFmpeg Execution and Amazon S3 upload.
+I analyze performance and video quality metrics thanks to AWS X-Ray service.
+I define 3 segments : Amazon S3 download, FFmpeg Execution and Amazon S3 upload.

 If I switch the AWS SSM (Systems Manager) Parameter `/batch-ffmpeg/ffqm` to `TRUE`, quality metrics PSNR, SSIM, VMAF are calculated and exported as an AWS X-RAY metadata and as a JSON file in the Amazon S3 bucket with the key prefix `/metrics/ffqm`.
 Those metrics are available through AWS Athena views `batch_FFmpeg_ffqm_psnr`, `batch_FFmpeg_ffqm_ssim`, `batch_FFmpeg_ffqm_vmaf`.